IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 ### ✨ **Key Takeaway**

 > “Migration is not a single event — it’s an ongoing journey of assessment, planning, and modernization.
 AWS is there to help at every step.”

+## AWS Cloud Adoption Framework (CAF) Summary

+Migrating to AWS is easier thanks to shared knowledge and best practices.
+Different roles—such as developers, cloud architects, business analysts, and financial analysts—approach cloud migration from unique perspectives.
+It’s important to align these perspectives and assemble the right team for a successful migration.

+To support this process, the AWS Professional Services team developed the **AWS Cloud Adoption Framework (CAF)**, which provides structured guidance for smooth cloud transitions.

+CAF organizes guidance into **six key areas**, grouped into two categories:

+* **Business-focused perspectives:** Business, People, Governance
+* **Technical-focused perspectives:** Platform, Security, Operations

+Each perspective represents specific responsibilities and identifies skill or process gaps within an organization.
+These findings become inputs for creating an **AWS CAF Action Plan**, which guides organizational change and supports a structured journey to the cloud.

+Migrating to the cloud can be complex, but AWS CAF and other available resources help simplify and accelerate the process.